SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/6_Configuration_Reference.md

 **Location:** `Public/Configs/Workflows/<username>/<contextCompactorSettingsFile>.json`

 Referenced by the `contextCompactorSettingsFile` field in the user config.
-This is a **separate file** from the memory settings -- the ContextCompactor is independent of the memory system.
+This is a **separate file** from the memory settings; the ContextCompactor is independent of the memory system.

 ### Settings